Editorial Style Guide

 - Lowercase the articles the, a, and an.

-- Lowercase prepositions, regardless of length, except when they are used adverbially or adjectivally (up in Look Up, down in Turn Down, on in the On Button, to in Come To, etc.) or when they compose part of a Latin expression used adjectivally or adverbially (De Facto, In Vitro, etc.)
+- Lowercase prepositions of fewer than five letters, except when they are used adverbially or adjectivally (up in Look Up, down in Turn Down, on in the On Button, to in Come To, etc.) or when they compose part of a Latin expression used adjectivally or adverbially (De Facto, In Vitro, etc.).
+In rare cases, a shorter preposition may be capitalized when paired with a longer preposition (for in For and Against).
+Note that the five-letter rule includes abbreviations (e.g., Versus would be capitalized, but vs. would not be).

 - Lowercase the common coordinating conjunctions and, but, for, or, and nor.